Let’s go to Maheshwar महेश्वर to #Xplorebharat

 The fort in the pic is Ahilya fort which is a 16th-century fort and is famous for its elegant architecture & spectacular view from Narmada River.

 Maheshwar is better known as being the capital of Rajmata Ahilya Devi Holkar’s empire during the 18th century.
-It is located on the bank of the river from where one can enjoy the best view of river, boating, sunrise, and sunset.
+Bang on the bank of the river from where one can enjoy the best view of river, boating, sunrise, and sunset.

 The formidable walls of Maheshwar Fort are pierced by five gateways, the main one being the Ahilya Dwar.

-The Fort is on the edge of a cliff, high above the sacred Narmada River, surrounded by the beautiful and unexploited town of Maheshwar.
+The Fort is on the edge of a cliff, high above the sacred Narmada River.
+The beautiful and unexploited town of Maheshwar surrounds it.

 You can witness the life-size statue of rani Ahilya bai seated on the throne at Ahilya bai fort and palace.